 Constraints \eqref{eq: ots_theta} limit the phase angle difference on each line.
 We define $\thetau = \max(|\thetalb|, |\thetaub|)$.
 Let $\bs{\theta}^{\bs{u}, \max}_{ij,k}$ be the $k$th largest value in $\{\thetau~|~(i, j) \in\mc{A}\}$, and $\thetaM = \sum_{k=1}^{|\mc{N}|-1} \bs{\theta}^{\bs{u}, \max}_{ij,k}$ be a big-M constant for phase angle difference.
 This big-M constant enables us to provide proper bounds for $\theta_{ij}$ in constraints \eqref{eq: ots_theta}.

 Constraints \eqref{eq: ots_refbus} set the voltage angles of reference buses to 0.
 Constraints \eqref{eq: ots_g_cap} restrict the apparent power output of each generator.
 Constraints \eqref{eq: ots_s_cap} are thermal limit constraints that restrict the total electric power transmitted on each line.
-Note that in these constraints a squared form of $z_{ij}$ is used instead of the linear form, as it produces a tighter formulation \cite{hijazi2017convex}.
+Note that in these constraints a squared form of $z_{ij}$ is used instead of the linear form, as it produces a tighter formulation \citep{hijazi2017convex}.
 Constraints \eqref{eq: ots_v_limit} limit the voltage magnitude at each bus.

 This ACOTS model is a non-convex MINLP, which contains nonlinear constraints \eqref{eq: ots_sij} through \eqref{eq: ots_wij}.
-A straightforward method to linearize constraints \eqref{eq: ots_sij} and \eqref{eq: ots_sji} is to introduce a lifted variable $w^z_{ij}$ per line, which equals $w_i$ when $z_{ij} = 1$ and 0 otherwise, then constraints \eqref{eq: ots_sij} and \eqref{eq: ots_sji} can be replaced with the following linear constraints for every line $(i,j) \in \mc{A}$:
+An easy method to linearize constraints \eqref{eq: ots_sij} and \eqref{eq: ots_sji} is to introduce a lifted variable $w^z_{ij}$ per line, which equals $w_i$ when $z_{ij} = 1$ and 0 otherwise, then constraints \eqref{eq: ots_sij} and \eqref{eq: ots_sji} can be replaced with the following linear constraints for every line $(i,j) \in \mc{A}$:

-Constraints \eqref{eq: ots_sij_lift} - \eqref{eq: ots_wz_bound2} are from \cite{hijazi2017convex}, while constraints \eqref{eq: ots_wz_bound3} and \eqref{eq: ots_wz_bound4} are new and provide tighter bounds for $w^z_{ij}$ and $w^z_{ji}$.
+Constraints \eqref{eq: ots_sij_lift} - \eqref{eq: ots_wz_bound2} are from \citep{hijazi2017convex}, while constraints \eqref{eq: ots_wz_bound3} and \eqref{eq: ots_wz_bound4} are new and provide tighter bounds for $w^z_{ij}$ and $w^z_{ji}$.
 Tractable convex relaxations for constraints \eqref{eq: ots_wii} and \eqref{eq: ots_wij} are described in the next section.